 James is a PhD candidate, Sir Roland Wilson Scholar, and lawyer.

 He primarily researches, and practices in, administrative law, statutory interpretation and legislative development.
-As part of his doctoral studies, he is exploring how Australia’s public law framework accommodates traditional decision-making in Indigenous groups and entities.
+As part of his doctoral studies, he is exploring how the Commonwealth accommodates traditional decision-making in Indigenous groups.

 James is also a Special Counsel in the National Indigenous Australians Agency.
 He has led teams of lawyers to advise on major legislative reforms (including to native title, land rights and higher education) and the design and establishment of new statutory bodies and reparatory schemes.
 He has also managed significant litigation on behalf of the agency.
 Prior to working in the National Indigenous Australians Agency, James was a Senior Lawyer in the Department of the Prime Minister and Cabinet and worked in the NSW Crown Solicitor’s Office in public safety and justice.